mit-ll/gds2-score/README.md

 GDS2-Score has only two non-standard Python package dependencies, 1) [python-gdsii](https://pythonhosted.org/python-gdsii/), and 2) [NumPy](http://www.numpy.org/).

-1. The first dependency, [python-gdsii](https://pythonhosted.org/python-gdsii/), can be installed in your Python or PyPy enviroment using pip:
+**1. The first dependency, [python-gdsii](https://pythonhosted.org/python-gdsii/), can be installed in your Python or PyPy enviroment using pip:**

 ```
 pip install python-gdsii
 ```

-2. The second dependency, [NumPy](http://www.numpy.org), has different installation instructions depending on if you're using Python or PyPy (v4.0.1):
+**2. The second dependency, [NumPy](http://www.numpy.org), has different installation instructions depending on if you're using Python or PyPy (v4.0.1):**

 	A. If you are using a standard distribution of Python, you can install NumPy with pip: